 What ID Is Required for International Flights?

-Traveling overseas is an exciting experience, but to get on the plane, you'll need the proper form of identification.
-Always make photocopies of your ID before leaving home, and if possible, email them to yourself so they can be easily accessed if the originals are lost.
-To prevent theft or loss abroad, store you passport in a money belt worn beneath your clothes.
+Traveling overseas is an exciting experience, but to get on the plane, you'll need the proper form of air travel identification.
+Always make photocopies of your government (gov) ID before leaving home, and if possible, email them to yourself so they can be easily accessed if the originals are lost during international travel.
+To prevent theft or loss abroad, store your passport or other identification cards in a money belt worn beneath your clothes.

 Passport